barnchri/uBooNE-NuMI-KDAR-From-Dump-Analysis/README.md

 Generating_Signal_And_Background_Trees*.C - These files prepare the trees for the BDT for each of the samples.

-TMVAClassification.C - This file train the BDT.
+TMVAClassification.C - This file trains the BDT.

-TMVAClassificationApplication*.C - These files tests the BDT on each of the samples.
+TMVAClassificationApplication*.C - These files test the BDT on each of the samples.

 Plotting_Quantities_As_Function_Of_Cut_Muon_Candidate_Only.C - This file properly normalizes & visualizes the output for the testing samples as a function of BDT score cut.